kellenvu/kellenvu.github.io/_posts/2024-02-05-how-to-write-amcas-activities.md

 An **insight description** highlights your critical thinking and nuance.
 If you can't frame an activity as a STAR, then use this formula instead:

 - ~2 sentences explaining the organization and your role (and optionally, your motivation)
-- ~3 sentences explaining your insight/ambition
+- ~3 sentences explaining an ambition/insight

 **What makes an interesting insight**?
 When it comes to writing insights, these are the most common pitfalls: